 If you have any queries we will be pleased to help in order to make your stay at the University of Malaya productive and enjoyable.
-You can also contact the University of Malaya’s International Student Centre.
+You can also contact the University of Malaya’s Global Enrichment and Mobility division.

 Obtaining Permission to enter Malaysia